L3-iGrant/data-schemas/schemas/covid_eu_schema.md

 | 7 | Covid EU Vaccination Dosage            | Dosage info for vaccination provided, e.g. 1 of 2                   |
 | 8 | Covid EU Certificate Issuer            | Issuer of the vaccination certificate                            |

+#### Duplicate check field

+Following field value should be used for handling duplicate records:

+Covid EU Unique Certificate Identifier

 ## Source